yu-ming-chen/tp/docs/DeveloperGuide.md

 * Stores a `UserPref` object that represents the user’s preferences.
 * Stores a `Nusave` object that encapsulates `Budget` and `Expenditure` data.
-* Exposes an unmodifiable `FilteredList<Renderable>`
-that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+* Exposes an unmodifiable `FilteredList<Renderable>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
 * Does not depend on any of the other three components.
 * `FilteredList` was used in favor of `ObservableList` to facilitate the find command implementation.
-Now the list can be filtered based on a `Predicate`, allowing for more flexibility for other filtering extensions i.e. filter by number of expenditures.
+The list can be filtered based on a `Predicate`, allowing for more flexibility for other filtering extensions i.e. filter by number of expenditures.

 The `Nusave`:

-* Implements methods that interface with the `Budget` and `Expenditure` data following the "Tell, Don't Ask" Principle.
+* Implements methods that interact with `Budget` and `Expenditure`.
 * Stores an `ObservableList<Renderable>` that is passed up to populate the `FilteredList<Renderable>`.
-* Stores a `BudgetList` (wrapper class for a `List<Budget>`) as well to access `Expenditures` within a `Budget` since `Expenditures` cannot be accessed through `ObservableList<Renderable>`.
+* Stores a `BudgetList` (wrapper class for a `List<Budget>`) to access `Expenditure` within a `Budget` since `Expenditure` cannot be accessed through `ObservableList<Renderable>`.

 The `Budget`:
-* Implements the Renderable interface and can thus be stored in the FilteredList.
+* Implements the `Renderable` interface and can thus be stored in `FilteredList<Renderable>`.
 * Contains a `Name`, `Date`, `Optional<Threshold>` and a `List<Expenditure>`.

 The `Expenditure`:
-* Implements the Renderable interface and can thus be stored in the FilteredList.
+* Implements the `Renderable` interface and can thus be stored in the `FilteredList<Renderable>`.
 * Contains a `Name`, `Date`, `Price` and `Set<Tag>`.

 #### 3.2.4.
-State Component
+State component
  (Contributed by Song Yu)

  **API**: `State.java`

   ![Structure of the storage component](images/StateClassDiagram.png)

-  Figure 3.5.1: Structure of the state component.
+  Figure 3.5.1.
+Architecture diagram of the `State` component.

  The `State` component:
- * Represents the current page view NUSave is currently on.
+ * Represents the page NUSave is currently on.
 Specifically, it represents whether the user is looking at the main page view or budget page view.
-The current view is represented by an attribute in `StateManager`, `currentPage`.
+The cuurent page is represented by an attribute in `StateManager`.
  * Stores data related to the current state of NUSave.
-This refers to data such as the current page NUSave is currently on, or the current budget that it is accessing.
+This refers to data such as the page NUSave is currently on or the current budget that it is accessing.

- `State`  lives inside `Model`, where `Model` will use `State` to store stateful data, where these data will be used to update information displayed on the GUI, such as the current expenditure of the accessed budget, or list of expenditures belonging to the accessed budget.
+ `State`  lives inside `Model`, where `Model` will use `State` to store stateful data.
+This data will be used to update information displayed on the GUI, such as the current expenditure of the accessed budget, or list of expenditures belonging to the accessed budget.

 #### 3.2.5.
-Storage Component
+Storage component
 (Contributed by Wen Hao)

 **API** : `Storage.java`

 The `Storage` component:
-* Can save `UserPref` objects in JSON format and read it back.
+* Saves `UserPref` objects in JSON format and reads it back.
-* Can save all NUSave data in JSON format and read it back.
+* Saves all NUSave data in JSON format and reads it back.

 ![Structure of the storage component](diagrams/StorageClassDiagram.png)

-Figure 3.6.1: Structure of the storage component.
+Figure 3.6.1.
+Structure of the storage component.

 The `Storage` component uses the Jackson API to convert Plain Old Java Objects (POJOs) into JSON files which are then stored locally.
 It uses the same API to read existing JSON files during the launch of the application to load the stored